 Diatomaceous Earth (DE) is a fine powder made of the fossil remains of diatoms which are single-celled algae with a cell wall made of silica.
 That’s the long way of saying, DE is a must have on your homestead!

 Diatomaceous Earth has long been known for its pest-repelling qualities.
 Even though it is a very fine powder and soft to our touch, on a microscopic level it is very abrasive and actually cuts the exoskeletons of insects.
 The damage to their protective exoskeleton is enough to dry out and kill the insect.
 While diatomaceous earth is a threat to bugs, it is completely safe to use around humans and animals.
-Be sure to only use food-grade diatomaceous earth, as the type designed specifically for pool care is toxic to humans and animals.
+Be sure to only use food-grade DE, as the type designed specifically for pool care is toxic to humans and animals.
 You can purchase food grade diatomaceous earth from Meyer Hatchery.

 There are many ways to use diatomaceous earth on your homestead.
 One of the best ways is by sprinkling some in your chickens’ dust bathing areas.
 The DE on their feathers will help prevent mites and other parasites from harming your chickens.
 You can also sprinkle DE in your nesting boxes and throughout your coop and run areas to further your pest prevention protocol.

 Diatomaceous Earth is also great to use in your gardens and flower beds.
 In the same ways DE can prevent pests in your chicken areas, it can prevent pests that may feed on your fruits, vegetables, herbs, and flowers.
 A dusting of DE around the perimeter of your house can help prevent bugs like ants, spiders, and ladybugs from entering through the base of your house.